CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ```
    ![Recommendation top menu](../Images/quick-fix-logic.png)

-12. Close the template window, in the bottom section, **select a resource** (the single storage account on the **Unhealthy resources** tab of **Affected resources**) and click **Fix** you are navigated to a new window of **Fixing resources**
+12. Close the template window, in the bottom section, **select a resource** (the single storage account on the **Unhealthy resources** tab of **Affected resources**) and click **Remediate** you are navigated to a new window of **Remediate resources**

-13. On the right pane, review the implications for this remediation and press **Fix 1 resource**.
+13. On the right pane, review the implications for this remediation and press **Remediate 1 resource**.

 14. Wait for a notification: ✅ **Remediation successful** - Successfully remediated the issues on the selected resources.
 Note: It can take several minutes after remediation completes to see the resources in the 'healthy resources' tab.

-> **Info**: In recommendation list, you can now see few recommendations flagged as in preview.
+> **Info**: In the recommendation list, you can now see few recommendations flagged as in preview.
 Those aren’t included in the calculation of your score.
 They should be still remediated so that when the preview period ends, they will contribute towards your final score.

 ### Exercise 3: Exploring the Inventory capability

 Asset inventory dashboard allows you to get a single pane of glass view to all your resources covered by Azure Security Center.
 It also provides per-resource visibility to all Security Center’s information and additional resource details including security posture and protection status.
 Since this dashboard is based on Azure Resource Graph (ARG), you can run queries across subscriptions at a large scale, quickly and easily.

 1. Type **Security Center** in the search box located on the top of the **Azure Portal** page and click to open it.
-From the left navigation pane, under the **General** section, Select the **Inventory** button.
+From the left navigation pane, under the **General** section, select the **Inventory** button.

 2. Hover to the **Summaries strip** at the top of the page.

    ![Remediate a resource](../Images/inventory.png)

-   **Note**: The numbers on the images will vary according to time, So you might wont see same numbers.
+   **Note**: The numbers on the images will vary according to time, So you might not see the same numbers.

-3. Notice the total number of resources, The total number of resources are the ones that are connected to the Security Center and NOT the total number of resources that you have in your subscription
+3. Notice the total number of resources, The total number of resources are the ones that are connected to the Security Center and NOT the total number of resources that you have in your subscriptions/s

 4. Notice the number of **unhealthy resources**, The unhealthy resources are the resources with actionable recommendations based on the selected filter.

-5. Notice the **unmonitored resources**, The unmonitored resources indicates if there are resources with Log Analytics agent deployed but with health issues.
+5. Notice the **unmonitored resources**, The unmonitored resources indicate if there are resources with Log Analytics agent deployed but with health issues.
 Since we enabled the auto-provisioning in the previous module, all existing VMs are covered and connected = monitored.

 6. Use the **Filter by name** box to search for **linux**.
 You should now see a filtered view containing your desired resource: **asclab-linux**